leotao0608/coding-club-CCC/Basics/C++ Basics.md

 }
 while (i < 5);
 ```
-The `do while` loop runs at least once even if the condition is false from the begining.
+The `do while` loop runs at least once even if the condition is false from the beginning.
 This is different from a regular `while` loop, which would skip the loop entirely if the condition is false at the start.
 <br>
 We usually use `while` or `do while` loops when we are given a condition and don't know exactly how many times we want to run the loop for.
 <a id="for-loop"></a>
 <br><br><br><br><br>
 ## `for` Loop
-When you know exactly how many times you want to loop through a block of code, use the for `loop` instead of a `while` loop.
+Use a `for` loop when you know exactly how many times you want to execute a block of code.
 ```cpp
 for (statement 1; statement 2; statement 3) {
   // code block to be executed